webplatform/docs-wpd/Implementation_Patterns/index.md

 {{Baz | This is a positional parameter | message= And this is a named parameter.
 They can be mixed.}}
 </syntaxhighlight>

 Again, different templates will expect either named or positional parameters.
-Check out the template's documentation (at http://webplatform.org/docs/Template:Foo) to see what arguments it expects.
+Check out the template's documentation (at [[Template:Foo]]) to see what arguments it expects.

 Importantly, you '''can pass complicated MediaWiki markup as arguments''' to other templates, including ''other'' template calls.
 MediaWiki can handle nested templates.